cxclark/austin_attractions/README.md

 1. Logout
 1. Add reviews (comments + ratings) for an attraction

-The app can be accessed [here](https://austin-attractions.herokuapp.com/).
+The app can be accessed here: [austin-attractions.herokuapp.com](https://austin-attractions.herokuapp.com/).

 ### Technologies
 * Cloudinary